Rahix/file-roller/README.md

 More information about fileroller in README-OLD

-## Current Status

-Viewing of the structure works, so does opening/extrating files.
-Extracting folders does not work (yet).

 ## Usage

 To make use of the vpk support, the vpk tool has to be installed.